John Henry and Jessie Edith Cramer Paap

 For the next eleven years, both John and Jessie were important players in stabilizing this relatively new school.
-He taught science classes, managed the farm, served as a preceptor (dean) of men, and appears to have started the first brass band at the college.
+She established a respected program in keyboard and voice instruction and taught art classes.
+She also launched the beginning of a choral tradition at the school by starting and directing a Choral Society that presented a concert at the end of each year.
+He taught science classes, managed the farm, served as a preceptor (dean) of men, appears to have started the first brass band at the college, and served briefly as interim principal in 1909.

 In 1910 they were invited back to California to help in the development of Pacific Union College, successor to HC, now struggling in its second year at the new location in Angwin, California.
 He taught science classes and oversaw work in the school orchard and on the farm.
 It is probable that she taught music and assisted in church service music during this time since a formal music program had not yet been established.
 She started the art program in 1911.

-In 1914 they relocated to Lodi Academy, where John would serve as principal until his death in the middle of the 1918-1919 school year, when he died in January from the Spanish influenza, a pandemic that had swept the world in the previous year.
-He was highly respected and loved by the teachers, students, and constituents of the school, and his death was regarded as terrible loss to both the school and community.
+In 1914 they relocated to Lodi Academy, where she taught art and music.
+John would serve as principal until his death in the middle of the 1918-1919 school year, on January 18, 1919, from the Spanish influenza, a pandemic that had swept the world in the previous year.
+He was highly respected and loved by the teachers, students, and constituents of the school, and his death was regarded as a terrible loss to both the school and community.

 His story and the circumstances of his death were placed on the front page of the next issue of the Pacific Union Recorder, the union newsletter.
 The article spoke of his commitment in a lengthy tribute, which included the following comments: